ma-sharifi/Battleship/README.md

 Implemented GamePlayService for handling gameplay.
 I defined the following method for it.
 1. createNewGame: Use for creating game.
 It will return a UUID as game id.
 After player creates the game, it must share the gameId with another player.
-2. joinGame: Users must join the game then they can play. only 2 players (player1 and player2) can join the game.
+2. joinGame: Players agreed on a game id.
+Users must join the game then they can play. only 2 players (player1 and player2) can join the game.
 This method creates players and assigns their opponent;
-3. placeFleet: It placed ships on the board based on 3 fields of shipDto.
+3. placeFleet: It places ships on board based on 3 fields of shipDto.
 4. fire: The player guesses the location of the opponent's ship, then shoots it by presenting a label like A1.
 If the player guessed the correct ship coordinate, it will get Hit otherwise it will get Miss.

 ## API
 APIs implemented are correlated with GameplayServices.
 It implemented the same method as the service.
 All responses are provided by JSON in order to client read them uniformly.
-Results will be added to the payload field of responseDto.
+Results will be added to the payload field of errorMessageDto.
 You can find the Postman file in /documentation folder of the project.
 A player will extract from Basic authentication and will pass it to the service;
 I used POST because all these methods must change the state of the game.

-### responseDto
+### errorMessageDto
 For response we can use Zalando problems that implemented rfc7807 `Problem Details for HTTP APIs`.
 But for the sake of simplicity, I used a simple Dto.
 * error_code: is low-level error code. error_code=0 means success, otherwise means error.
 As a third party you can override it and use it for internal custom messaging.
 On another hand, you can change the message of error code 1 to every message you want.
 * If you are using this API as a client app, you can show this message to your customer.